mapaperez/GitExample/README.md

 New file generated using VIM inside gitbash
 File 1

 Changing again the new file

+New change vim2